yangl1996/dskb2kindle/README.md

 # dskb2kindle

-A CLI tools that grabs an issue of Dushikuaibao (a local paper of Hangzhou, China) and converts it into Kindle format.
+A command line tool that grabs an issue of Dushikuaibao (a local paper of Hangzhou, China) and converts it into Kindle format.

 This project borrowed a bunch of ideas from [danchoi](https://github.com/danchoi)'s [kindlerb](https://github.com/danchoi/kindlerb) and [mhl](https://github.com/mhl)'s [guardian-for-kindle](https://github.com/mhl/guardian-for-kindle).
 Thanks!